paigestewart/jekyllyourlife.site/_posts/2020-02-11-troubleshooting.md

 **Terminal reports that it can’t find theme files after editing things in layouts/css/scss and attempting to build the site:**

+1. Make sure you're in the right folder!
+If your actual folder is called JekyllSite but you're in jekyllsite, the system may get confused.
-1. Reinstall the theme gem you're working with eg): `install jekyll-theme-athena`
+1. Reinstall the theme gem you're working with eg): `gem install jekyll-theme-athena`
 2. Rename ‘destination’ in config.yml and delete old destination folder (public)
-3. Try `bundle exec jekyll build again`
+3. Try `bundle exec jekyll serve` again

 Reminder: